Skip to main content

 • If 730 days is too long, list the bond on the marketplace today and receive USDC.

-• Redemption in $LUMINA means upside if LUMINA appreciates between trigger and maturity, and downside if it depreciates — but the bond’s on-chain face is denominated in dollars, not in tokens.
+• Redemption in LUMINA means upside if LUMINA appreciates between trigger and maturity, and downside if it depreciates — but the bond’s on-chain face is denominated in dollars, not in tokens.

 FAQ

 No. Lumina is parametric insurance — like all insurance, the premium is consumed when the cover window ends without a trigger.
 There is no refund.
+85% of the premium is burned (via TWAP into LUMINA), the rest funds buyback / ops / maintenance per the AdaptiveFeeDistributor split.

-The contract uses the protocol’s trusted LUMINA/USD reference at the moment of redeem() — sourced from the oracle and bounded by the snapshot taken at policy purchase (audit fix C-3 + H-6).
+The contract uses the protocol’s trusted LUMINA/USD reference at the moment of redeem() — sourced from the oracle and bounded by the snapshot taken at policy purchase (audit fixes C-3 + H-6).
 It is not the spot DEX price.

 Yes.
 ClaimBond is ERC-1155 — list any amount ≤ balance and keep the remainder for redemption.